Xilinx/FPGA_as_a_Service/k8s-fpga-device-plugin/docker/README.md

-## How to build new docker image and test it in k8s-fpga-device-plugin
+## How to build new docker image and test it with k8s-fpga-device-plugin

 We will use an example to explain how a new docker image with desired contents such as your xclbin, your host code etc. can be built.
 Please note that any accelerator (FPGA) docker image should be derived form the base docker Xilinx image **xilinxatg/aws-fpga-verify:20200131** already hosted at the Docker Hub.